coopzone-dc/Floppy80-M1/USER-GUIDE.md

 ### Dump Drive Contents

 `dump n` - where n is the drive number.
-Display a complete sector by sector list of the chosen (mounted) disk to the console
+Display a complete sector-by-sector list of the chosen (mounted) disk to the console

 ### Logon / Logoff